jaewon415/Budget-Planning-Frontend-UI/README.md

 **Select Roll-up plan**s: Like how every location in the organization is represented as part of the organization structure hierarchy, the budget plans of entities can also be a part of the budget plan of the larger entity.
 The planner can create a new roll-up budget plan and edit the plan as one would do with other budget plans.
 A roll-up plan will consolidate multiple budget plans from its subordinate organization.

-**Access Control**:  Allow planners in the division/department to view or edit the budget plan in the lower level of the organization hierarchy.
+**Access Control**:  Allow planners in the division/department to view or edit the budget plan at the lower level of the organization hierarchy.

 ### II.
 Manipulate a budget plan